perses/perses/docs/dac/go/variable.md

 ```

 Define the sorting order of the list variable.
-The available options are: "none", "alphabetical-asc", "alphabetical-desc", "numerical-asc", "numerical-desc", "alphabetical-ci-asc" and "alphabetical-ci-desc".
+The available options are: "none", "alphabetical-asc", "alphabetical-desc", "numerical-asc", "numerical-desc", "
+alphabetical-ci-asc" and "alphabetical-ci-desc".

 ##### Description